Lead clinician at Physio Form. Laura trained at The University of Nottingham and graduated in 2005 with a BSc(hons)

 "My common interests lie in lower limb musculoskeletal biomechanics, and as a runner myself I enjoy seeing progress of other athletes return to their sport; and I can fully appreciate the frustrations and impact an injury has on your sport .
 In addition, I love helping those with pain and limited mobility, return to their normal daily life pain-free.
-In my spare time I enjoy running and some of my achievements include running 1:30 half marathon, a 40 minute 10K and I am a mum of two boys which also keeps me very busy!"
+In my spare time I enjoy running and some of my achievements include running 1:30 half marathon, a 40 minute 10K and I am a mum of 3 little ones which also keeps me very busy!"